-- Setting goals
+- · Setting goals

-- Staying focused on goals
+- · Staying focused on goals

 - Keeping strong priorities

 - Maintaining a positive attitude

-- Staying motivated for academic work
+- · Staying motivated for academic work

 - Solving and preventing problems

-- Having an organized space for studies
+- · Having an organized space for studies

-- Avoiding the distractions of technology
+- · Avoiding the distractions of technology

 - Preventing distractions caused by other people

-- Managing time well when studying
+- · Managing time well when studying

 - Overcoming a tendency to put things off

 - Using a planner to schedule study periods

 - Using a to-do list to ensure all tasks are done

 - Finding enough time to do everything

-Are there other areas in which you can improve your time manag in the time you have, while still managing other aspects of you need to work on. -
+Are there other areas in which you can improve your time management skills so that you can study effectively in the time you have, while still managing other aspects of your life?
+Write down other things you feel you need to work on.

-- Setting and focusing on goals that are specific, realistic, and attainable - Setting priorities for managing your time - Adapting a positive attitude for university success and overcoming the fear of failure - Developing and practicing strategies for staying focused - Preventing or solving problems that might threaten your success in university - Choosing a study space and using it to your advantage for efficient studying and avoiding distractions - Understanding why multitasking, such as using your computer or cell phone while studying, is an inefficient use of time - Using your "time personality" to perform at your best and to plan ahead - Using an academic planner to schedule study periods, get started on projects well in advance, and manage your time well - Developing and practicing strategies for overcoming any tendency to procrastinate
+- Setting and focusing on goals that are specific, realistic, and attainable - · Setting priorities for managing your time - Adapting a positive attitude for university success and overcoming the fear of failure - · Developing and practicing strategies for staying focused - · Preventing or solving problems that might threaten your success in university - Choosing a study space and using it to your advantage for efficient studying and avoiding distractions - Understanding why multitasking, such as using your computer or cell phone while studying, is an inefficient use of time - Using your "time personality" to perform at your best and to plan ahead - Using an academic planner to schedule study periods, get started on projects well in advance, and manage your time well - · Developing and practicing strategies for overcoming any tendency to procrastinate